neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

   <img src="/images/photos-travel/8-paris.jpg">
 </p>

 This photo above of the [Arc de Triomphe](https://en.wikipedia.org/wiki/Arc_de_Triomphe){:target="_blank"} is by far, one of my favorite photos.
 I had taken a bus (from Brussels, I think?) to Paris, but of course, it arrived _ridiculously_ early in the morning --- around 6 am or so.
-And so I sort of shurgged, and figured I'd visit the Eiffel Tower, because, well, why not.
+And so I sort of shrugged, and figured I'd visit the Eiffel Tower, because, well, why not.
 On the way, I passed by this beauty, caught right as the sun was rising.

 -------